 Test Anxiety is More Common Than You Think

-Test anxiety is a very real mental health issue that affects at least 38 percent of students and has been on the rise for more than a decade.
+The very real mental health issue of test anxiety affects at least 38 percent of students and has been on the rise for more than a decade.
 Test anxiety isn’t a learning disorder.
 It is a learned behavior that can affect anyone.
 Some experts say that its frequency is heightened by the fact that standardized testing is becoming more common.

 Students these days are being bombarded with tests, and teachers aren’t always prepared with the resources to help them cope.
 This isn’t about an adequate learning environment or students’ intelligence.
 Test anxiety seems to come out of nowhere, and it can make you feel like you have no control over your performance or academic success.

 Fortunately, you can use test anxiety strategies to diminish the distress and perform better on exams.
 One of the first steps is identifying the condition.
 Next, you should open up to a loved one or a professional about your concerns.
 You can get help for exam stress.

 The tips below may help you relinquish that static that chokes off your brain when you enter an exam room and help you navigate your studies successfully.

 These test anxiety strategies can boost your performance and help you cope with the debilitating emotions that hit you on test day.

 In some cases, all of the studying in the world won’t help you feel less stressed while taking an exam.
 You need to practice some of the other test anxiety strategies to manage the stress.
 But if you don’t study enough, you won’t give yourself the best chance of succeeding.